IxiAngel/TempTamer/src/arduino/README.md

 TempTamer is optimized to build with the PlatformIO IDE extension for Visual Studio Code.
 You can still build TempTamer with Arduino IDE.

+### Supported Boards
+- Arduino Uno
+- Arduino Nano
+- Arduino Mega
+- ESP32
+- ESP8266
+- More to be added.

 ## Quick Prep/Start from Pre-built Binaries

 1. Download the pre-built binaries for your platform from the TempTamer GitHub releases page.